 Counselors reserve time every day to see any student in crisis who needs immediate attention.
-Call 607-777-2772 or come to the Counseling Center and explain that you need to be seen that day.
+Call 607-777-2772 and explain that you need to be seen that day.
 To help students who are experiencing a crisis or emergency, we provide emergency appointments from 1-4 p.m.
 Monday through Friday.
 However, we can work to arrange for urgent counseling times at other points in the day, if needed.
 These are brief, evaluative sessions where we provide you with options for treatment and any other available actions that are relevant to your immediate needs.
-After this emergency appointment, we may schedule you for a follow-up appointment at the Counseling Center or refer you to an off-campus therapist.
+After this emergency appointment, we will discuss follow-up options.

 At night or on the weekend, you may also contact the 24-hour Crisis Service Line at Binghamton General Hospital Psychiatric Crisis Center at 607-762-2302.
 At any time there is a life-threatening emergency, call 911.

 Group Therapy is a form of counseling in which about four to 10 people come together under the guidance of one or two of the staff counselors.
 In group, not only do students receive tremendous understanding, support and encouragement from others facing similar issues, but they also gain different perspective, ideas and viewpoints on those issues.
 Group therapy, like individual therapy, is a powerful vehicle for growth and change, and is intended to help people who would like to gain support, increase self-awareness and learn new ways to cope with personal or interpersonal challenges.
 See more about Group Therapy in our What is Group Therapy handout or our web page on Group Therapy.